BryJamin/WickedWizard/README.md

     - If you have an item it should be removed from the pool of items that can be generated
     - Items that reveal the map and change your weapon

-- Time Limit to complete the game, if you run out of time you die.
+- Time Limit to complete the game, if you run out of spawnTime you die.
 (Casual game mode if you do not want to do that)

 - New Bosses
     - Prince and Princess box for a face.
 Two enemies that when one dies the other tries to ressurect